bespoyasov/refactor-like-a-superhero/manuscript-en/09-functional-pipeline.md

 # Functional Pipeline

 As we saw in the previous chapter, abstraction helps to divide the program by “levels of detail.”
-At each level, we pay attention to the most important details and use the most appropriate terms.
+We pay attention to the most important details at each level and use the most appropriate terms.

 In user applications, one of such levels describes the _business logic_—the domain processes that make the application unique and gain profit.
 Those, in other words, are the problems that business wants the developers to solve.